john-hawkins/projit/docs/paper/joss.md

 on open science, allowing other teams to review and audit experiment history, then easily repeat or extend experiments.
 Finally, there is a research application in meta-analysis.
-Projects in which the projit meta-data are stored along with open source code can be analysed to look at the performance of certain techniques or algorithms across multiple projects.
+Projects in which the `projit` meta-data are stored along with open source code can be analysed to look at the performance of certain techniques or algorithms across multiple projects.

 # Acknowledgements

-We acknowledge contributions from Jesse Wu and Priyabrata Karmakar in testing or reviewing the functionality and codebase of projit.
+We acknowledge contributions from Jesse Wu and Priyabrata Karmakar in testing or reviewing the functionality and codebase of `projit`.

 # References